 A Vision of the Tree of Life

-I was cooking dinner recently, when someone I was praying for to receive healing came to mind.
+I was cooking dinner recently when someone I was praying for to receive healing came to mind.

 So, I asked, “Father, is there anything you want to show me?”

-And in that moment, I had a vision—an impression.
+And at that moment, I had a vision—an impression.
 I saw the Tree of Life growing on the inside of her—like the actual trunk of the tree being at the center, at the very core of her being.